Pecners/portfolio_website/content/post/data_viz_how_to/high_quality_rayshader_visuals/index.en.markdown

 *Texture* was foreign to me at first, but as the help page states, it's really just a color palette for the plot.
 The tricky thing here is that it takes a *function* to return a color palette.
 (You could just pass it a list of colors, but that probably won't be what you're looking for.)

 The default assignment is `texture = (grDevices::colorRampPalette(c("#6AA85B", "#D9CC9A", "#FFFFFF")))(256)`.
-This too might look a bit weird because of the trailing `(256)` -- what's happening here is that `colorRampPalette()` is returning a function, but instead of assigning that function to a separate variable, we're passing it anonymously here and specifying it's only argument as `256`.
+This too might look a bit weird because of the trailing `(256)` -- what's happening here is that `colorRampPalette()` is returning a function, but instead of assigning that function to a separate variable, we're passing it anonymously here and specifying its only argument as `256`.
 (You might have encountered this in ggplot's accompanying `scales` package, e.g. `scales::label_comma()(var)`.)

-This is creating a palette that is interpolated between three specified color values, and the length out of the palette is 256 (i.e. there will be 256 points along this color palette scale, ranging from one one end to the other).
-Below are the specified colors.
+This creates a palette that is interpolated between three specified color values, and the length out of the palette is 256 (i.e. there will be 256 points along this color palette scale, ranging from one one end to the other).
+For instance, below are the specified colors.

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-5-1.png" width="672" />